-Item Jur No. risdiction Public Comment Transit Agency Response Unmet Needs (Yes, No, N/A) Reasonable to Meet (Yes, No, N/A) Previously Recorded Comment (Yes, No) be buses from Fresno to rural areas to provide jobs for people in packing houses etc. not just to fresno. / My destination is La colonia.
-Mendocino and cypress.
-Wanna go to Huron to go visit friends. / Everyday and there should be night buses to job locations that have different shifts / "I think the old way of conducting business needs a change in rural areas.
-Including putting better bus stops with lightening and protection from the elements You also need to stop those stops where the buses stop in the middle of street impending traffic.
-Like on black stone and kings canyon.
-Other cities have them off the streets why can't fresno do the same?
-You need mores buses serving the students on cedar as there are at least four plus Rapid Transit system includes bus bulbouts to help the buses run more efficiently.
-This was intentionally designed in this manner to reduce travel times for transit passengers.
-Route 38 on Cedar Avenue operates at 15 minute frequencies, one of the higher-frequency routes in the FAX system.
+Item No. Jurisdiction Public Comment Transit Agency Response Unmet Needs (Yes, No, N/A) Reasonable to Meet (Yes, No, N/A) Previously Recorded Comment (Yes, No)

+be buses from Rapid Transit system includes bus

+Fresno to rural bulbouts to help the buses run more

+areas to provide efficiently.
+This was intentionally

+jobs for people in designed in this manner to reduce

+packing houses travel times for transit passengers.

+etc. not just to Route 38 on Cedar Avenue operates

+fresno. / My at 15 minute frequencies, one of the

+destination is La colonia. higher-frequency routes in the FAX

+Mendocino and system.

+cypress.
+Wanna

+go to Huron to go

+visit friends.

+Everyday and

+there should be

+night buses to job

+locations that

+have different

+shifts / "I think

+the old way of

+conducting

+business needs a

+change in rural

+areas.
+Including

+putting better bus

+stops with

+lightening and

+protection from

+the elements

+You also need to

+stop those stops

+where the buses

+stop in the middle

+of street

+impending traffic.

+Like on black

+stone and kings

+canyon.
+Other cities have them

+off the streets why

+can't fresno do

+the same?
+You

+need mores buses

+serving the

+students on cedar

+as there are at

+least four plus